Kildare county hurling team

-Kildare hurlers came within minutes of reaching a Leinster Senior Hurling Championship (SHC) final in 1976, holding a four-point lead over eventual All-Ireland SHC finalists Wexford until the closing stages of the semi-final.
+Kildare enjoyed one of the strongest periods in its hurling history during the 1960s and 1970s.
+The county won the All-Ireland Junior Championship in 1962 and 1966, followed by the All-Ireland Intermediate Championship in 1969.
+In 1976, Kildare came within minutes of reaching the Leinster Senior Hurling Championship (SHC) final, holding a four-point lead over eventual All-Ireland finalists Wexford before being overtaken in the closing stages of the semi-final.
 That performance earned Johnny Walsh a replacement All Star award.